microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/data_processing/clip/clip.md

 - **clipped_raster**: Clipped raster with the reference geometry.

+## Parameters

+- **hard_clip**: if true, keeps only data inside the intersection of reference and input geometries, soft clip otherwise

 ## Tasks

-- **clip_raster**: Soft clips the input raster based on the provided referente geometry.
+- **clip_raster**: clips the input raster based on the provided referente geometry.

 ## Workflow Yaml